What Do the Different Colors of Mucus Mean?

 When to see a doctor?

-Having a cold for more than 10 days with a cold is a sign that you should go to see a doctor.
+Having a cold for more than 10 days is a sign that you should go to see a doctor.
 If it’s a bacterial infection, the discomfort will worsen during that time.
 Keep an eye out for fever, headaches, eye pain, vomiting, or sensitivity to light.